Anna O'Byrne: Theatre

-Anna became a Principal Artist at Victorian Opera, singing Polly Peachum in The Threepenny Opera co-production with the Malthouse Theatre in Melbourne, and Pamina in The Magic Flute.
+She became a principal artist at Victorian Opera, singing Polly Peachum in The Threepenny Opera co-production with the Malthouse Theatre in Melbourne, and Pamina in The Magic Flute.

 O'Byrne was chosen by Andrew Lloyd Webber to create the role of Christine Daaé in the new Australian production of Love Never Dies, his sequel to The Phantom of the Opera.
 She performed with Ben Lewis as the Phantom and Simon Gleeson as Raoul.
 This Simon Phillips-directed production premiered at the Regent Theatre in Melbourne on 21 May 2011 and ran until December.
 With Ben Lewis and cast members, She sang at Melbourne's Carols by Candlelight at the Sidney Myer Music Bowl in December 2011.
 Regarded as the definitive production of this musical, Love Never Dies was filmed and released in cinemas internationally by Universal Pictures.
 The DVD and Blu-Ray release debuted at #1 on the international music charts, and #4 on the overall charts.
 Love Never Dies subsequently transferred to the Capitol Theatre in Sydney in 2012.
 O'Byrne was nominated for Sydney Theatre and Green Room awards for her portrayal of Christine.

 In April, she joined Ruthie Henshall and others in Side By Side By Sondheim, a musical revue showcasing the work of composer Stephen Sondheim performed at the Theatre Royal, Sydney.

 Following Love Never Dies, O'Byrne made her West End debut on 3 September 2012 as Christine Daaé in The Phantom of the Opera opposite Marcus Lovett in the flagship production of the show at Her Majesty's Theatre, London.

 In 2013, she played Anne Egerman in Alex Parker's production of A Little Night Music with Janie Dee and Joanna Riding at the Yvonne Arnaud Theatre at Guildford.
-She then created the role of Jenny Lind in Cameron Mackintosh’s Barnum at the Chichester Festival Theatre.
+She then created the role of Jenny Lind in Cameron Mackintosh's Barnum at the Chichester Festival Theatre.
 The rehearsal process was featured in the documentary The Sound of Musicals on Channel 4.
-Anna then returned to the West End in Robert Allan Ackerman’s Strangers on a Train at the Gielgud Theatre.
+Anna then returned to the West End in Robert Allan Ackerman's Strangers on a Train at the Gielgud Theatre.